TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

 #### **2. Now run the following commands in it one by one!**
 1. `pkg install python` - This Command will Download Python.
 2. `pkg install git` - This Command will Download Git.
+3. `pip install nest-asyncio` - This Command will Download nest-asyncio.
-3. `git clone https://github.com/TheCaduceus/WARP-UNLIMITED-ADVANCED` - This Command will clone this Repository in your Device.
+4. `git clone https://github.com/TheCaduceus/WARP-UNLIMITED-ADVANCED` - This Command will clone this Repository in your Device.
-4. `cd WARP-UNLIMITED-ADVANCED` - This Command will set Directory to this Repository's created Folder.
+5. `cd WARP-UNLIMITED-ADVANCED` - This Command will set Directory to this Repository's created Folder.
-5. `python3 warp.py` - This Command will run the main Script.
+6. `python3 warp.py` - This Command will run the main Script.
-6. Getting http/SSL Error ?
+7. Getting http/SSL Error ?
 Run following code to fix it:
 `termux-setup-storage && pkg update && pkg i git python wget -y && pkg upgrade && pip install --upgrade pip`
 ![](./Img/Termux-Error-1.jpeg)
 #### **3. After doing the above things, Enter your WARP ID and get started. 😚**